 Director: Yasmin Hurd, PhD

-The Translational and Molecular Imaging Institute (TMII) serves as a research catalyst for a new generation of translational and molecular imaging methodologies.
+The BioMedical Engineering and Imaging Institute serves as a research catalyst for a new generation of translational and molecular imaging methodologies.

 Director: Zahi A. Fayad, PhD